freenas/freenas-docs/userguide/system.rst

 * **Attachments** is an optional field where configuration files or screenshots of any errors or tracebacks can be included.

-After completing the fields, click the :guilabel:`Submit` button to generate and send the support ticket to iXsystems.
-This process can take several minutes, depending on the attached debug file size.
-A pop-up window provides a clickable URL to the ticket on the `iXsystems Support page <https://support.ixsystems.com/>`__.
-Unless already logged in, clicking the URL prompts to log in or register with the support portal.
-Use the URL to view the ticket status or add more information to the report.
+After completing the fields, click :guilabel:`Submit` to generate and send the support ticket to iXsystems.
+This process can take several minutes, depending on the debug file size.
+A pop-up window provides a clickable URL to the ticket on the
+`iXsystems Support page <https://support.ixsystems.com/>`__.
+Clicking the URL prompts to log in or register with the support portal.
+Use the URL to view or add more information to the ticket.

 .. index:: Proactive Support